NikGabric/events7/README.md

 ## Getting Started

-Provide step-by-step instructions to get your project up and running.
+Here are the step-by-step instructions to pull, build and deploy the application with docker.

 ### 1. Clone the Repository